CLI Options

 One can either specify a specific rule name, or use pattern matching with a *.

-Note that you can specify this flag multiple times to filter out several rules or rule patterns.
+You can specify this flag multiple times to filter in several rules or rule patterns.

 Example If Bank.spec includes the following properties: